 Not long after, he described a theory he referred to as “human capital” that involved intentions to kill people.
 The dose was increased over the next 4 weeks to 150mg per day, as his intrusive thoughts were increasing.
 A little under 3 months after starting sertraline, he had made the decision to drop out of school, and declined his psychiatrist’s offer to continue treatment and start him on an antipsychotic.

-It is not clear when he stopped taking the sertraline, but his last prescription would have run out 3 weeks before the shootings.
-The journalist argues that because of the timing it is likely that Holmes’ homicidal behaviour was triggered by the sertraline.
+It’s not clear when he stopped taking the sertraline, but his last prescription would have run out 3 weeks before the shootings.
+The journalist argues that, because of the timing, it is likely that Holmes’ homicidal behaviour was triggered by the sertraline.
 Various psychiatrists are interviewed for the film, with several expressing the belief that the sertraline had triggered psychosis, which led to the killings.
-One went so far as to suggest that if Holmes hadn’t been put on sertraline the murders might not have happened.
+One went so far as to suggest that if Holmes hadn’t been put on sertraline, the murders might not have happened.

 Do SSRIs cause mass murder?

 The documentary bothered me on multiple levels.
 If someone wants to make a film arguing that SSRIs can trigger psychosis and people should be aware of that, so be it.
 But the choice of title is clearly intended to be sensational, as is the tagline “Is it possible that a pill prescribed by your doctor can turn you into a killer?“

 On the Canadian broadcast that I viewed, on multiple occasions, a banner ran across the top of the screen warning that people should not stop taking their medication without first seeking medical advice.
 It seemed utterly absurd to be including this message for a film arguing that SSRIs turn people into mass murderers.